Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s morning ride will take you deep into the farmland of Kent County.
-Approximately 60% of the county land is devoted to a variety of crops.
-You’ll stop for a picnic break at Sassafras Natural Resources Management Area.
-After lunch, visit the Crow Vineyard & Winery for a tour and a tasting of the family’s award-winning wines.
-After a shuttle to the inn, the afternoon ride option takes you to the Eastern Neck Wildlife Refuge for some bird-watching.
+This morning’s ride takes you deep into the farmlands of Kent County, where approximately 60% of the land is devoted to a variety of crops.
+Stop for a picnic break at the Sassafras Natural Resources Management Area before continuing to Crow Vineyard & Winery for a tour and tasting of the family’s award-winning wines.
+After a shuttle back to the inn, an optional afternoon ride leads to the Eastern Neck Wildlife Refuge for scenic bird-watching.
+Today may also offer an additional independent ride for experienced cyclists—ask your trip leaders for details.

 Cumulative Distance Range: 13 — 50 miles